-Find the header below that describes what you are looking for.
+Find the header below that describes the type of data skills you are looking for.

 Scaffold the process of data analysis

-Strategies and guidance to help students make their own data moves to analyze and interpret data.
-(Thanks to Tim Erickson for the expression “data moves” — see Tim’s blog).
+Strategies and guidance to help students make their own decisions as they analyze and interpret data.

 - Think your way through data analysis (One-page reference handout for students)

 - Think your way through data analysis – Teacher Guide (Guide with more details for teachers or older students)

 - Prompts for guiding students through data analysis (One page, for teachers, language for prompting students to think as they analyze data, adaptable for students)